- Future Distance Students

 Network architecture model including physical protocols for data transmission and error detection/correction, data link concepts, LAN protocols, internet working, reliable end to end service, security, and application services.
 Students will implement course concepts on an actual computer network.

 * Curriculum is subject to change.
 Please contact the department for up-to-date information on courses.
 Other courses approved by the department may be substituted for any of the above listed courses on a case-by-case basis.
-The administrative coordinators must approve the substitution prior to enrolling in the course.
+The graduate coordinator must approve the substitution prior to the student enrolling in the course.

 The only entrance requirement for students entering a graduate certificate program is that they satisfy the prerequisites for any course they take in the program.

 Admissions Requirements: Department of Electrical and Computer Engineering

 - BS degree in any field of engineering

 - A minimum of 24 months of post B.S professional work experience

 - GPA of 3.0 or better in the B.S degree

 - Average GPA of 3.0 or better (a grade of B or better) in the CT courses

 - Employed while taking CT courses